 }To help articulate what is happening here a little better, below are some screenshots from this workspace.

-This first screenshot shows when we filter on department:mysteries in the Cloud console that, we get workspaces for three environments for compute:kubernetes and one for compute:iaas, as our hypothetical code is going to be dealing with Kubernetes infrastructure it could do some damage to that compute:iaas workspace.
+This first screenshot shows that when we filter on department:mysteries in the Cloud console, we get workspaces for three environments for compute:kubernetes and one for compute:iaas.
+Since our hypothetical code deals with Kubernetes infrastructure, it could do some damage to that compute:iaas workspace.

 This next image shows the workspaces returned when filtering on compute:kubernetes.
 As you can see it is also returning us a workspace for the department:transportation, we don't want to be affecting workspaces that aren't under our remit!